calipsow/react-native-starter-kit/documentations/push-notifications/Push_Notification_Setup.md

 Push notifications are vital for mobile apps to keep users engaged by providing timely updates and essential information directly to their devices.
 This guide will walk you through setting up push notifications in a React Native application using Firebase Cloud Messaging (FCM) for both iOS and Android platforms.

-## Firebase Backend Configuration

-### Add Your React Native App to Firebase

-- **For Android**:

-  1. Add your Android app in Firebase by specifying your app's package name.
-  2. Download the `google-services.json` file and place it into your React Native project under `android/app/`.

-- **For iOS**:
-  1. Add your iOS app using the iOS bundle ID.
-  2. Download the `GoogleService-Info.plist` file and place it in your project using Xcode under the app's root directory.

 ### Configure FCM in Firebase Console

 1. Navigate to the "Cloud Messaging" tab in your Firebase project settings.